 Peterborough, perched right along the Contoocook River in the Monadnock region, is perfect for antiquers, artists and outdoor enthusiasts alike.
 This historical town really embraces all things repurposed; you can hunt for antiques at a plethora of shops like Twin Elm Farm, Bowerbird & Friends, Grove and Main Antiques, or Murray’s Home Again thrifts.

 Peterborough is also a local hub of art and culture.
-Located in town is the MacDowell, an artists’ colony established back in 1907.
+Located in this cute NH town is the MacDowell, an artists’ colony established back in 1907.
 For over 100 years, the MacDowell has sponsored artists-in-residence with the mission of contributing excellent art to the world.
-Aside from art, there are some great food spots in town!
+If you’re looking for artsy towns in New Hampshire, this is a good one!
+Aside from art, there are some great food spots in town.
 At Post & Beam Brewing, you can sip local beer on the outdoor patio that overlooks downtown.
 Finish your evening with a delicious dessert from Vicuña Chocolate on Main Street.

 Located in the White Mountains along the Connecticut and Ammonoosuc rivers, this old mill town frequently ranks on national lists, like ‘best small towns’ and ‘best main streets in America’.
 With the surrounding mountains, downtown riverwalk, and restored historical buildings, the quaint beauty of Littleton is unbeatable.